qtritrinh19/PersonalProject-WideWorldImporters/README.md

 - **Promotion & Pricing Dynamics**: An evaluation of how promotional campaigns influence order volumes, alongside a correlation analysis between product pricing and order quantity.

 - **Regional Market Penetration**: A state-by-state geographical evaluation of sales and revenue generation across the US market.

+An interactive PowerBI dashboard can be downloaded here.

+SQL queries utilized to data cleaning and transformation can be found here.

 ## 2. SQL-Based Exploratory Analysis

 ### 2.1. **Time-based analysis**